 You might have surgery to drain a build up of fluid on your brain (hydrocephalus).

-It can take some time to recover from your surgery.
-Find out about long term problems and what help and support is available.
+It can take some time to recover from your brain tumour surgery.
+Find out about the immediate and long term problems.
+And what help and support is available.